len067/EMU/README.md

-# Rapid ASKAP Continuum Survey (RACS)
+# Evolutionary Map of the Universe Survey (EMU)
-A database of information on each RACS observation and the resulting data products.
+A database of information on each EMU observation and the resulting data products.
 This consists of a set of plain text files formatted as "comma-separated-values" (csv).
 The primary file is `field_data.csv`.
 * Each row (line) of the primary file corresponds to an observation; multiple observations of a single field each have their own row.
 * To each row there correspond several auxiliary files: